The support that donors give to educational institutions is invaluable.

 Take video, for example.
 Previously the exception and now the rule, video-based communications will long be a part of fundraising because of its inherently engaging, personal nature.

 There’s no doubt phone touches are critical to your higher education fundraising strategy, but your donors still value face-to-face interactions.
-So, without in-person alumni events to bet on, video is a great tool to thank, update, and engage donors and potential donors alike.
+So, video is a great tool to thank, update, and engage donors and potential donors alike.

-For example, send out direct mail or emails before a phonathon, so callers can reference that content in their conversations.
-Include information about the impact their donations will make as well as a link to a page on your site that shows the funding progress in real-time.
+For example, send out direct mail or emails before a phone call, so student fundraisers can reference that content in their conversations.
+Include information about the impact their donations will make, as well as a link to a page on your site that shows the funding progress in real-time.

-Tracking engagement with pre-campaign emails also enhances your ability to segment strategically; calling your most engaged donors and prospects as a first priority.
+Tracking engagement with pre-campaign emails also enhances your ability to segment strategically and call your most engaged donors and prospects as a first priority.

 Tell (Even More) Authentic Stories